Only about 18 percent of Americans report speaking a language other than English, while 53 percent of Europeans can converse in a second language.

 Many elementary schools offer Spanish courses.
 Also, this would be a good time to learn another language with your child.

-The Defense Language Institute Foreign Language Center (DLIFLC) is a premier training organisation for the Department of Defense.
+The Defense Language Institute Foreign Language Center (DLIFLC) is a premier training organization for the Department of Defense.
 Training is open to any MOS and every type of service member.
 DLIFLC can provide training in 24 different languages and there are around 3,500 students attending the school at any given time.

 The internet is a goldmine of language learning resources.
 From YouTube Videos to grammar exercises to free flashcard programs — there's almost an unlimited number of tools to bookmark in your browser.

 You can also find conversation partners or tutors online to help you along.
 Websites such as Conversation Exchange and Language For Exchange help you to find foreign language speakers interested in improving their English.
-These following websites, among others, offer online language tutors: Verbal Planet, Transparent Language and My Personal Language Tutor.
+These following websites, among others, offer online language tutors: Verbal Planet, Transparent Language and My Foreign Language Tutor.

 There are many, many more websites on the Internet that can help you learn a language — just search and find what works for you.